-If you use the phrases “responsible for, duties included, or worked with…” you are selling yourself, your experience and your resume short.
+If you don’t use enough action verbs for resume writing, but instead use the phrases, like “responsible for, duties included, or worked with…”, you are undoubtedly selling yourself, your experience and your resume short.

 These passive terms do absolutely nothing for communicating the value and benefits you offer an employer.
 These responsibility-focused phrases are boring and repetitive, because almost every job seeker uses them.
 Hiring managers need and want to see action verbs for resume writing that jump off the page, captivate them and tell them what you achieved.

 Here are a few examples of my favorite action verbs for resume writing: